Veerapandiya Kattabomman (film): Re-releases

 The film was re-released in 1984 during M. G. Ramachandran's tenure as Chief Minister of Tamil Nadu.
 Granted tax exemption by the state government, it was again commercially successful and ran for 30 weeks in theatres.
 In 2012, after the commercial success of Karnan's digital re-release, Raj Television Network announced that they would re-release Veerapandiya Kattabomman in 3D in early 2013; however, that did not happen.

 In March 2015, Raj Television Network announced that they would release a digital 5.1 surround sound version of the film in collaboration with Sai Ganesh Films the following month; it was released on 21 August of that year.
 Murali B. V., coordinator of Sai Ganesh Films (which helped restore and digitise the film's original prints), told The New Indian Express that it took nine months to clean and restore the original 35 mm film (with monaural sound) for digitisation.
 A reviewer for The Times of India criticised the digitised version, noting that the colour "seemed to have been leached [from] the frames" and the sound system was "a bit contemporary."
 Despite its technical issues, however, "the film still retains its dramatic force".
 Likewise, film critic Baradwaj Rangan wrote, "The picture quality – the colours, mainly – is a bit inconsistent.
 But this may be due to problems with the negative, and it doesn't affect the three-hour film at all – save for the war portions where we wait for the inevitable, it all just zips by."
-The digitised version earned 553,000 in its opening weekend from 39 shows in Chennai, and was a commercial success.
+The digitised version was a commercial success.